yym68686/uni-api/README.md

 - CONFIG_URL: The download address of the configuration file, which can be a local file or a remote file, optional
 - TIMEOUT: Request timeout, default is 100 seconds.
 The timeout can control the time needed to switch to the next channel when one channel does not respond.
 Optional
+- DISABLE_DATABASE: Whether to disable the database, default is false, optional

 ## Get statistical data